ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Y3A/cve-2020-1048](https://github.com/Y3A/cve-2020-1048) :  ![starts](https://img.shields.io/github/stars/Y3A/cve-2020-1048.svg) ![forks](https://img.shields.io/github/forks/Y3A/cve-2020-1048.svg)

 ## CVE-2020-1034
- An elevation of privilege vulnerability exists in the way that the Windows Kernel handles objects in memory, aka 'Windows Kernel Elevation of Privilege Vulnerability'.
+ &lt;p&gt;An elevation of privilege vulnerability exists in the way that the Windows Kernel handles objects in memory.
+An attacker who successfully exploited the vulnerability could execute code with elevated permissions.&lt;/p&gt; &lt;p&gt;To exploit the vulnerability, a locally authenticated attacker could run a specially crafted application.&lt;/p&gt; &lt;p&gt;The security update addresses the vulnerability by ensuring the Windows Kernel properly handles objects in memory.&lt;/p&gt;